krumpyzoid/Particeep-ReactInterview/README.md

 It was my first time manually implementing pagination.
 I'm used to server side pagination and usually had it covered by our `table` components on the front-end.
 I think I covered most of the edge cases by going with an offset/pagesize approach and making sure the offset makes change when changing the page size.

 I did not use ESLint for this project, so you can see how I naturally write my code.
 I did include my usual `eslintrc.json` in the project.

+It would probably be better to create a memo for the filtered array of movies with a dependency on the filter.
+Will make it more readable and more efficient than to run `movies.filter().length` each time it is required (adding logic for no filter / filter makes it verbose).